 WHAT YOU SHOULD KNOW:

-- Upper gastrointestinal (gas-tro-in-TES-ti-nal) endoscopic (EN-do-skop-ik) ultrasound (UL-trah-sownd) is a procedure to check the different parts of the upper gastrointestinal tract (GIT).
-The upper GIT includes the esophagus (food pipe), stomach, and duodenum (first part of the small intestine).
-Upper GI endoscopic ultrasound is used to help diagnose and treat diseases that affect the upper GIT.
-These may include tumors, bleeding, polyps (growths), or diverticuli (pouches in the intestinal wall).
-This procedure may also examine structures close to the GIT, such as the pancreas, bile ducts, and lymph nodes.
+- Upper gastrointestinal endoscopic ultrasound is a procedure to check the different parts of the upper gastrointestinal tract.
+The upper GI includes the esophagus, stomach, and duodenum (first part of the small intestine).
+Upper GI endoscopic ultrasound is used to help diagnose and treat diseases that affect the upper GI.
+These may include tumors, bleeding, polyps (growths), or diverticula (pouches in the intestinal wall).
+This procedure may also examine structures close to the GI, such as the pancreas, bile ducts, and lymph nodes.

 Take your medicine as directed.